jvance963/Project-One/README.md

 - choose a them
 - after game and theme were created then I began my wireframming for the game in which I would design where the characters would go and be set up.
 - Once this was created and I had my ideas on paper I began building out my HTML in VS Code.
 I knew that I would be wrapping everything in <div> tags both as a whole and individually.
+ - I began the <div> tags in with the images, and then I moved onto the letters and then moving onto id's for the parts of mario so I could used getElementByID in my JS.
+ - After properly executed the build out of the HTML, I moved onto my CSS.
+ - Once moving on to the CSS I focused primarily on placing all my images in their proper position.
+ - finding that flexbox would not work for the exact specification that I wanted/needed I rendered my pictures as "absolute" and positioned the height and width individually.
+ - Once positioned to my proper specification I was able to then focus on my CSS animation which allowed me to successfully make luigi and boser jump using the @ keyframes "transform" method.
+ - I then focused on the hover button and when the user hovers over the clickable buttons on my make shift keyboard which I assigned as links in HTML.

+ JS

  -

 if you would like to run this program locally...